Lightning-AI/pytorch-lightning/docs/source/guides/cloud_training.rst

 * Grid handles all the other parts of developing and training at scale: artifacts, logs, metrics, etc.
 * Grid works with the experiment manager of your choice, no code changes needed.
 * Use Grid Datastores- high-performance, low-latency, versioned datasets.
+* Attach Datastores to a Run so you don't have to keep downloading datasets
+* Use Grid Sessions for fast prototyping on a cloud machine of your choice
+* For more information check the `grid documentation <https://docs.grid.ai/>`_